ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 The Server Management Addon is designed for server owners who want a more hands-off experience.
 Whether you're running a modded Minecraft server or a complex configuration for another game, our tiers of management give you flexibility and peace of mind.

+To be clear, we provide full support to any and all customers, regardless of if they have server management or not.
+Customer satisfaction is our number one priority and we work around the clock to ensure our servers and games run at top quality.

 ---

 ### Basic Management ($25 / one-time setup fee)